MeowMeowLady/InstanceSeg-Without-Voxelwise-Labeling/README.md

 3) other:
          scikit-image
          libtiff
-4) the code are tested on python3.6 and pytorch0.4.0
+4) the code is tested on python3.6 and pytorch0.4.0

 Usage